PolusAI/image-tools/utils/polus-imagej-macro-plugin/README.md

 | `--maxIterations` | Maximum number of macro attempts | Input | number |

 > Note the `--macroDir` input should be a path to a directory containing a `.txt` file
-> e.g., `mymacro` might contain `awesome-macro.txt`
+> e.g., `mymacro` might contain `awesome-macro.txt`.<br>
-> The plugin will always run the first `.txt` macro file it finds in the macro directory
+> The plugin will always run the first `.txt` macro file it finds in the macro directory.
-> Other macros should be removed from the macro directory before running plugin
+> Other macros should be removed from the macro directory before running plugin.